 It’s important to know Canada’s road rules for keeping safe on Canadian roads.

 You will encounter fast and aggressive drivers wherever you go and especially on lonely highways.
-Drive slow on gravel roads.
+Drive slowly on gravel roads.
 Slow down for approaching trucks, it will save your windshield.
 Watch out for wildlife at all times.
 In Canada, every year many accidents happen because of wild animals.

 Since I invested in a car GPS I feel much safer and I don’t get lost anymore.
-I always know where I am, what direction I’m heading and how far it is to my destination.
+I always know where I am, what direction I’m heading, and how far it is to my destination.
 Make sure you update the software before you leave for your trip.
-Using your cell phone might be sufficient for shorter trips, but I trust my car GPS more than I trust my cell phone.
+Using your cell phone might be sufficient for shorter trips, but I trust my car’s GPS more than I trust my cell phone.

-I also carry all available maps for the area I’m going to and I use my cell phone navigation as a backup.
+I also carry all available paper maps for the area I’m going to and I use my cell phone navigation as a backup.

 7. Always check on road and weather conditions

 Roads and highways in Canada can be treacherous at any time of year.
-The further north you go, the bigger is the chance that you encounter roads in bad condition.
+The further north you go, the bigger the chance that you encounter roads in bad condition.
 It only needs a couple of rainy days to change a gravel highway into a muddy disaster.

 To keep up with road conditions download the appropriate Highway Conditions app for the province or territory you’re travelling in.